Yismen/timy/README.md

         ]
     ```
 - Next you may want to publish the config file: `php artisan vendor:publish --tag=timy-config` to change default configuration.
 Pay attention to the option of creating default dispositions.
+- Next provide the super user email in the `config/timy.php` file for key `super_admin => email`.
+It is recomended to set `TIMY_SUPER_USER_EMAIL` variable in you .env with the super user email for security.
 - Next you may want to run migrations with command `php artisan migrate`.
 - Add the `use Dainsys\Timy\Timeable` trait to your `User` model.